jantonioavalos/jantonioavalos/src/content/posts/case-study-my-portfolio.md

   <figcaption><a href="https://trello.com/b/VYdMgbhO" target="_blank">Explore this board</a></figcaption>
 </figure>

-Besides a personal _kanban_, I prepared [a Trello board](https://trello.com/b/VYdMgbhO) with all the resources for each stage.
+Besides a personal _kanban_, I prepared <a href="https://trello.com/b/VYdMgbhO" target="_blank">a Trello board</a> with all the resources for each stage.
 It helped as the project's live-documentation.

 And I followed a **user-centered design** approach: Strategy, Research, Analysis, Prototyping, Development and Testing.

-But I knew nothing about portfolios.
-So I based my research on the [advice of Sarah Doody](https://www.invisionapp.com/inside-design/the-3-users-of-your-ux-portfolio/) -Expert on UX Portfolios- and the years of [experience of David Pasztor](https://blog.uxfol.io/ux-designer-portfolio/) -CEO of UXfolio.
+But on the lack of portfolios expertise, I based my research on the <a href="https://www.invisionapp.com/inside-design/the-3-users-of-your-ux-portfolio/" target="_blank">advice of Sarah Doody</a> -Expert on UX Portfolios- and the senior <a href="https://blog.uxfol.io/ux-designer-portfolio/)" target="_blank">experience of David Pasztor</a> -CEO of UXfolio.

 ## Users and their scenarios